department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### K

-Korean Demilitarized Zone (DMZ): Capitalize, per AP Style.
-Use acronymn in subsequent references on the same page.
+Korean Demilitarized Zone (DMZ): See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 ### L